An athlete who is recovering from a concussion, but who has not yet fully recovered, is at risk for second impact syndrome (SIS).

 Effect just young males?

 Concussion experts agree that, in general, the younger the athlete, the longer it takes for the symptoms of a concussive event to clear.
 The brains of young athletes are still developing, making them particularly susceptible to catastrophic injury if the brain has not healed before a second blow to the head.
 Indeed, the vast majority of the victims of Second Impact Syndrome (95% by some estimates) are under the age of eighteen, all of them males.
+Second impact syndrome (or what some see as a form of malignant cerebral oedema, or swelling) is known to occur only in young children and adolescents, and does not occur in the adult population.

 Dr. Meehan suspects, however, that "girls, women and older men are equally susceptible and cases [of second impact syndrome in these populations] may be seen in the future.
 Since the majority of athletes playing contact and collision sports are young men and boys, and since second impact syndrome is rare, it is statistically more likely to occur in young male athletes."
 But with the number of female athletes participating in contact and collision sports increasing every year, Dr. Meehan says that it "is possible that a case of second impact syndrome will occur in a female athlete in the future."